 - Dark chocolate of at least 70% cacao

 - Vegetable crudites and hummus or tahini dips

 - Green smoothie

 - Vegetable juices

 It will soon become a habit that you won’t need to think twice about when you understand these rules.
-If you need more inspiration, along with some great cooking tips, then please check out my 1 week diet plan which is the perfect food combining menu to ensure you get the right ratios of everything you need on a healthy plant based diet.
-It will also help to retrain your brain and get you into healthy habits that will stick, which is a crucial part of making life long changes.
+If you need more inspiration along with some great cooking tips then please check out my 1 week meal plan, which is the perfect food combining menu to ensure you get the right ratios of everything you need on a healthy plant diet.
+It will also help to retrain your brain and get you into healthy habits that will stick – which is a crucial part of making life long changes.